COHRINT/et-ddf/python/ros_wrapper/README.md

 6. Check if covariance intersection (CI) needs to be performed, and if so, generate and send CI requests to other agents, queuing responses
 7. Empty the CI state message queue, convert to Python messages, and perform CI with each state message.

-See the README for the `offset` library to read more about the architecture and underlying algorithms for ET-DDF.
+See the README for the `etddf` library to read more about the architecture and underlying algorithms for ET-DDF.

 The __comms_module__ node simply abstracts communication with the outside world by allowing the __agent_wrapper__ to send all messages to one topic, from which the module sends each message to the appropriate destination agent's __comms_module__.